onabz/Vehicle-Quiz-Game/README.md

 - I used Gitpod as my code editor to write all the codes used throughout the website.
 - I used Github to host my repositories.
 - I used Git for version control of my website.
+- I used Open Trivia Database to genrate all the questions used in the quiz game.

 ## Testing